gauryvg98/property-analyzer-test/README.md

 ##### 3. These can extended to use MagicMocks to mock db operations, so that each function can be independently tested without prepopulating db data.

 ### Improvements which can be made -
+##### Window queries can be used instead of a subquery which joins to determine latest price for a property id with multiple datelisted params.
+##### Outlier detection loads all columns into memory.
+This can be improved by only performing operations on certain fields, and then using the returned id/propertyid to fetch those properties again from the db as a bulk select by id.
+This will be much faster and less memory intensive.

 ### Known Bugs -
 ###### 1. Box plot seems to sometimes blow up the heroku "basic" dyno, causing the pod to provision more memory, or just go down.
 Please confirm the same through dev console on your browser.